What is an Action?

 Qbank Login Page > Account Summary Page

-Includes logic to enter user name, password and click on login button.
+Includes logic to enter the user name, password, and click on login button.

 Example 2: Provide transfer Info

 Transfer Info Page > Confirmation Page